 Retirement Homesearch Q2 2016 Review

-The uptake of retirement housing softened in the second quarter of this year as many downsizers paused plans ahead of the EU referendum vote, according to the latest quarterly review from Retirement Homesearch, the UK’s leading retirement property specialist.
+The uptake of retirement housing softened in the second quarter of this year as many downsizers paused plans ahead of the EU referendum vote, according to the latest quarterly review from Retirement Homesearch, part of FirstPort, the UK’s leading retirement property specialist.

 Despite poll data showing that those aged over 65 were more likely to vote Leave (60% compared to 40% remain), industry experts warned that the Brexit result could have important consequences on their retirement plans.